fermiyon/projects/data-analysis-commerce-powerbi/README.md

 - Research Question 3 - What are the demographic differences between dogs and cats using Waggle devices, and what characteristics can be identified about the families who own these pets?

+The project includes various visualisations including bar chart, line chart, donut chart, table, map, scatter plot, maps.

+The project features interactive slicers, drill-downs, drill-through pages, dynamic buttons for navigation, use of corporate branding and bookmarks for visual swapping and filter resetting.

+The aim is to deliver a boardroom-ready report that answers the CEO's questions on the first page, with deeper insights on subsequent pages.

 ## Files used